Browse the AAM Archive

 This conference for trade unionists was one of many regional initiatives in the mid and late 1980s.
 It brought together local trade unionists and anti-apartheid activists.
 The conference focused on campaigning for sanctions and the role of the ANC in South Africa and SWAPO in Namibia.

-Report of the third biennial conference of Local Authority Action Against Apartheid, held in Glasgow in February 1987.
+Report of the third biennial conference of Local Authority Action Against Apartheid (LAAA), held in Glasgow in February 1987.
+LAAA was set up at a conference held in Sheffield in 1983.

 In 1987 the AAM called for ‘people’s sanctions’ in response to Prime Minister Margaret Thatcher’s determination to oppose all sanctions measures against South Africa.
 In March 1987 it organised a month of local action when local AA groups targeted British companies with a big stake in the South African economy, like Standard Chartered Bank and RTZ.
 The highlight of the month was the launch of the Boycott Shell campaign on 1 March.
 This poster was used by local AA groups to advertise events in their own localities.